Bobbo117/MQ135-Air-Quality-Sensor/README.md

 1. When the #define CALIBRATE statement is active, calibrate the MQ135 sensor while running the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.
 Replace the number in the software statement '#define RZERO 51.5' with the new value.
-   Consider using the EPA's AirNow App to verify the outside air quality.

 2. When the #define CALIBRATE statement is inactivated by commenting it out, read the MQ135 sensor and report the CO2 ppm data on the following platforms: